 neutral energy is only going to increase over time, and being proactive in this area is great for both a businesses cost base but also for reputation.
 Consumers care about the green credentials of companies that they buy from.”

 Jerromes says Pinergy is Ireland’s leading authority on smart energy technology.
 “We supply 100% renewable energy to thousands of businesses and homes across Ireland.
-Our sector-specific insights include property management services, retail and hospitality, agri business and commercial property,” he says.
+Our sector-specific insights include property management services, retail and hospitality, manufacturing, farming and agri-business as well as commercial property,” he says.

 Pinergy power supply is a 100% renewable energy mix.
 Jerromes notes that this is a big step for many businesses in achieving accredited carbon neutrality.
 “In addition, Pinergy can provide insight into our customers’ energy consumption.